-Following are a few questions and considerations that must be addressed before an informed decision can be made:
+The following are a few questions to address before an informed decision can be made:

-Are the rodents available from a commercial vendor?If the answer is yes, and the rodents are available at the sex, quantity, health status, and frequency needed, the calculation for the cost to purchase is very straightforward: multiply the number of rodents you will need by the sales price.
-You may also need to factor in the price of shipping the animals to your facility.
-This is the easiest and generally most cost-effective solution.
+Are the rodents available from a commercial vendor?If the answer is yes and the rodents are available at the sex, quantity, health standard, and frequency needed, the calculation for the cost to purchase is very straightforward: first, multiply the number of rodents you will need by the sales price.
+Then, factor in the price of shipping the animals to your facility.
+This is often the easiest and generally most cost-effective solution.